jovotech/learn-jovo/courses/project-3-podcast-player/step-5-episode-list.md

-# Step 5: Store and Retrieve Multiple Episodes
+# Step 5: Storing and Retrieving Multiple Episodes

 In this step, we will build a system to store and retrieve the episodes of our podcast.